-The course tutors are Pavlos Eleftheriadis and Andrew Higgins.
-In addition, the Principal of Mansfield College as of 2018 is an experienced and award-winning barrister, with over 26 years of expertise in constitutional law, human rights and equality law, including particular experience of the higher education sector - Helen Mountfield QC.
+Mansfield has three Law tutors: Prof Pavlos Eleftheriadis, Prof Andrew Higgins and Elizabeth Drummond.
+In addition, since 2018 the Principal of Mansfield College has been Helen Mountfield QC - an experienced and award-winning barrister with over 25 years of expertise in constitutional law, human rights and equality law, including particular experience of the higher education sector.

 Mansfield is one of the smallest Oxford colleges, but there are usually seven or eight Law/Law with Law Studies in Europe students in each year.
 There is a dedicated College law library, and Mansfield is also very conveniently located only a few minutes away from the Law Faculty and the city centre.

 Law students at Mansfield are drawn from a wide range of backgrounds, both from the UK and overseas.
 There is no preference for any particular A level (or equivalent) subjects.
 We consider any candidate who demonstrates the ability to organise information quickly and efficiently and present a well-constructed argument.
 No prior knowledge of the law is required.

 Prof Eleftheriadis specialises in public law, European Union law and jurisprudence.
 He has published widely in both areas and was a Visiting Professor in European Union Law at Columbia Law School in 2001.
 Before coming to Oxford he taught at the London School of Economics.
 His book Legal Rights was published in 2008 by Oxford University Press.
 He is also a barrister and practices in public and European law from chambers in the Temple.